 Though I don't make it a public practice, I'm really quite good at cursing.
 The reason I hold back is because I've learned that there are some skills you shouldn't show off.
 No one is impressed.
 And if you come across an individual who finds the talent intriguing, it's the sort of interest you might get when admitting to having a tongue ring.
 Their main point of concern is thinking about where your mouth has been.

-.
+Why do I mention the absence of cusses?
+Because I've been reflecting on my writing voice and notice that I still can't use a good swear word.
 I can't bring myself to do it because I've watched in horror as my mom strangled herself on a few of them.
 And like hers did, my public vulgarities tend to get stuck on the roof of my mouth.
 If they make it onto a page at all, it's a drooling, sticky mess.
 But you can still give me plenty of credit for enthusiasm, even if the actual delivery falls flat.
 Believe me, the skill is there.

-dd to that ability, a fact: My father was a sailor.
+Add to that ability, a fact: My father was a sailor.

 I was born to curse.